frankstrater/RFC-RAND-UP/README.md

 With high or medium Earth likeness, it’s the group of landmasses in the zone of the world corresponding to North and South America, where Aztecs, Maya and Inca always spawn.

-With low likeness, it depends on the position of the continents: when there’s a biggest world, and two other small continents, these two are considered “new world”; when there’s a biggest world, a medium-sized world and a small continent, it’s the medium-sized world; when there are three continents of the same size, it’s one of the three (usually the one where there’s at least one native American civ, but it may be more crowded: you can tell it by checking if the conquerors event was triggered).
+With low likeness, it depends on the position of the continents: when there’s a biggest world, and two other small continents, these two are considered "new world"; when there’s a biggest world, a medium-sized world and a small continent, it’s the medium-sized world; when there are three continents of the same size, it’s one of the three (usually the one where there’s at least one native American civ, but it may be more crowded: you can tell it by checking if the conquerors event was triggered).
 You can always press SHIFT+ALT+W once you have researched Compass if you are unsure about which continents are the new world.

 However, due to the randomness of the world generation, it may happen that some goals, in some maps, are materially impossible.
 For this fact, Historical Victories were disabled on very low.